Skip To Main Content University of Washington Department of Rehabilitation Medicine

 The Center for Continuing Education in Rehabilitation (CCER) is dedicated to increasing employment opportunities for people with disabilities by providing specialized rehabilitation training and technical assistance in the Pacific North West and beyond.

-CCER is part of the Department of Rehabilitation Medicine at University of Washington, and works with state and community-based rehabilitation professionals, organizations and businesses, educators, and schools, as well as people with disabilities and their families.
+CCER is part of the Department of Rehabilitation Medicine at the University of Washington, and works with state and community-based rehabilitation professionals, organizations and businesses, educators, and schools, as well as people with disabilities and their families.

 The Center recently recieved a $3.6 million grant from the Rehabilitation Services Administration (RSA) of the U.S. Department of Education to develop and provide an integrated program of technical assistance, organizational development, and educational activities to vocational rehabilitation agencies and their partners in the North West.